solo-io/gloo/docs/content/installation/gloo_federation.md

 glooctl install gateway enterprise --license-key <LICENSE_KEY>
 ```

+The `--with-gloo-fed=false` flag can be used to install only Gloo Enterprise without Gloo Edge Federation.

 Gloo Edge Federation can also be installed independently of Gloo Edge Enterprise.
 With your kubectl context set to the admin cluster, run the following command:

 ```